brainuser5705/blog/posts/git_stuff.md

 This command is use for:
 - checking out to another branch
 - checking out to a commit (using commit hash from `git log`)

-It changes the working area, but still keeps the staged changes.Here's an example:
+- changes the working area, but still keeps the staged changes

 ```bash